slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 ## Basic hardware test

-The camera requires USB3 cable and socket.
+The camera requires USB3 cable and _prefers_ a USB3 socket, but will work if plugged into USB2 socket.

 After plugging it in, see if it shows up:
 ```